Heartworm Disease in Dogs

 Complete rest is essential after treatment.
 The adult worms die in a few days and start to decompose.
 As they break up, they are carried to the lungs, where they lodge in the small blood vessels and are eventually reabsorbed by the body.
 This resorption can take several weeks to months, and most post-treatment complications are caused by these fragments of dead heartworms.
 This can be a dangerous period so it is absolutely essential that the dog be kept as quiet as possible and is not allowed to exercise for one month following the final injection of heartworm treatment.
 The first week after the injections is critical because this is when the worms are dying.
 A cough is noticeable for seven to eight weeks after treatment in many heavily infected dogs.
 If the cough is severe, notify your veterinarian for treatment options.

 Prompt treatment is essential if the dog has a significant reaction in the weeks following the initial treatment, although such reactions are rare.
 Notify your veterinarian if your dog shows loss of appetite, shortness of breath, severe coughing, coughing up blood, fever, or depression.
 Treatment with anti-inflammatories, antibiotics, cage rest, supportive care, and intravenous fluids is usually effective in these cases.

-Treatment to kill microfilaria.
 In addition to the drug that is used to kill adult heartworms, your dog will receive a drug to kill microfilariae (heartworm larvae).
-Your dog may need to stay in the hospital for observation on the day this medication is administered, and this may be performed either before or after the injections for adult heartworms.
+Your dog may need to stay in the hospital for observation on the day this medication is administered, and this is often performed either before starting injections for adult heartworms.
 Following treatment, your dog will be started on a heartworm preventative.